 The BPS PE program promotes an active, positive learning environment that fosters the development of each student’s movement skills, health-related fitness, personal and social skills, and lifelong physical activity skills.
 Through engaging in meaningful learning experiences, all students will gain the knowledge, skill, confidence and enjoyment needed to achieve lifelong physical fitness and well-being.
 BPS PE also develops positive attitudes toward physical activity through exposure to a wide variety of physical activities and through successful PE class experiences.

-BPS Health and Wellness Department (HWD) supports all physical educators in their implementation of quality, standards-based curricula and instruction by means of professional development, instructional coaching, and resource dissemination.
-The implementation of the BPS Physical Education Framework along with support from the HWD, will serve to create consistency and equity for quality PE programming for all schools across the district.
+BPS Office of Health and Wellness (OHW) supports all physical educators in their implementation of quality, standards-based curricula and instruction by means of professional development, instructional coaching, and resource dissemination.
+The implementation of the BPS Physical Education Framework along with support from the OHW, will serve to create consistency and equity for quality PE programming for all schools across the district.

 Physical Education Requirements